How to Create the Perfect Patio for Chilly Weather

 I used to fear the cold.
 Curse its blustery winds and sleeting rain.
 But that was because I refused to acclimate to it and address what was really happening: my lack of preparedness for chilly weather.
 So I started investing in warmer gear, better beanies, a larger fire pit for my backyard.
 Before long, brisk nights became the best excuse to host friends.
 I'd light the fire up, get the grill going, and pour a few drinks.
 Now, I embrace autumn.
 I'll even drink mulled wine.

 Along my personal journey to winterize myself, I've come to winterize the things in my orbit, like my backyard.
 Lo and behold, there are a lot of ways to make your backyard (or patio, fire escape, porch, etc) super comfortable in chilly weather.
-Let's get started.
+So, whether you're looking for a better way to enjoy a casual at-home tailgate this year, or simply looking for a few essentials to keep you comfortable outside year-round, here's what you'll need.

 Another small yet moderately priced item you can pick up is a portable projector.
 This is especially great if you happen to have pals with kids who need to be entertained...or if you just love movies and TV.
 This Anker Nebula Capsule is an excellent choice.
 It's the size of a soda can and will project a 100" screen onto a fence, wall, or even the side of an RV.